dxrgrabowski/hf-md-website/README.md

 ## Adding new blog post

-To add new blog post create markdown file in '\_posts' folder.
+To add new blog post, create markdown file in '\_posts' folder.
-Markdown file needs to start with a header which looks like this:
+The markdown file needs to start with a header which looks like this:

 ```markdown
 ---